gabrielweyer/nuggets/docs/dotnet/coding-convention/README.md

 # .NET coding convention

 Stay close to the convention adopted by the framework you're using and/or the community.
-When selecting the tooling keep in mind than `.NET Core` is cross-platform and it is likely than some of your developers will not be using `Visual Studio`.
+When selecting the tooling keep in mind than `.NET` is cross-platform and it is likely than some of your developers will not be using `Visual Studio`.

 As a starting point I recommend the [coding convention][roslyn] adopted by the `Roslyn` team.